OpenShift Security Context Constraints

 So, instead of allowing your image to run as the root, which is a considerable security risk, you should run as an arbitrary user by specifying an unprivileged USER, setting the appropriate permissions on files and directories, and configuring your application to listen on unprivileged ports.

 Security context constraints let you drop privileges by default, which is essential and still the best practice.
-Red Hat OpenShift security context constraints (SCCs) ensure that, by default, no privileged containers run on OpenShift worker nodes—another big win for security.
+Red Hat OpenShift security context constraints (SCCs) ensure that no privileged containers run on OpenShift worker nodes by default—another big win for security.
 Access to the host network and host process IDs are denied by default.
 Users with the required permissions can adjust the default SCC policies to be more permissive.

-So, when considering SCC, think of SCC admission controllers as restricting POD access, similar to how RBAC restricts user access.
+So, when considering SCC, consider SCC admission controllers as restricting POD access, similar to how RBAC restricts user access.
 To control the behavior of pods, we have security context constraints (SCCs).
 These cluster-level resources define what resources pods can access and provide additional control.

-Security context constraints let you drop privileges by default, a critical best practice.
+Security context constraints let you drop privileges by default, which is a critical best practice.
 With Red Hat OpenShift SCCs, no privileged containers run on OpenShift worker nodes.
-Access to the host network and host process IDs are denied by default—a big win for OpenShift security.
+Access to the host network and host process IDs is denied by default, a big win for OpenShift security.

 A few SCCs are available by default, and you may have the head of the restricted SCC.
 By default, all pods, except those for builds and deployments, use a default service account assigned by the restricted SCC, which doesn’t allow privileged containers – that is, those running under the root user and listening on privileged ports are ports under <1024.
 SCC can be used to manage the following:

-1. Privilege Mode: this setting allows or denies a container running in privilege mode.
-As you know, privilege mode bypass any restriction such as control groups, Linux capabilities, secure computing profiles,
+1. Privilege Mode: This setting allows or denies a container from running in privilege mode.
+As you know, privilege mode bypasses any restriction such as control groups, Linux capabilities, secure computing profiles,

 2. Privilege Escalation: This setting enables or disables privilege escalation inside the container ( all privilege escalation flags)